-- 1. Ensure the firearm is thoroughly cleaned. - 2.
+- 1. Ensure the MCX is thoroughly cleaned. - 2.
 Apply a medium coat of CLP to the chamber and bore. - 3.
-If applicable, adjust the buttstock to its shortest length to reduce the chances of damage. - 4.
+Adjust the buttstock to its shortest length to reduce the chances of damage. - 4.
 Apply a light coat of CLP to all other metal surfaces for corrosion protection. - 5.
-Wrap the firearm with a waterproof material (MIL-B-121 or similar). - 6.
-Place the firearm in a corrosion resistant barrier bag (MIL-DTL-117 or similar).
+Wrap the MCX with a waterproof material (MIL-B-121 or similar). - 6.
+Place the MCX in a corrosion resistant barrier bag (MIL-DTL-117 or similar).